 £5/month SIM Cards

-iD Mobile offers a range of SIM-only deals, some of them starting in price from just £5/month or less.
+iD Mobile offers a range of SIM-only deals, some of them starting in price from as little as £5 per month.

 £10/month SIM Cards

-The following table shows a side-by-side comparison of iD Mobile’s £10 SIM card and what is available on other mobile networks:
+The following table shows a side-by-side comparison of iD Mobile’s £10 per month SIM card to what is available on other mobile networks:

 £15/month SIM Cards

-At the top-end of their price range, iD Mobile offers Pay Monthly SIM cards costing up to £15/month.
+At the top-end of their price range, iD Mobile offers Pay Monthly SIM cards costing around £15 per month.

-For a full comparison of available SIM cards, see our guide to the UK’s best value SIM-only deals.
+For a full comparison of available SIM cards, please see our in-depth guide to the UK’s best value SIM-only deals.